-I miss those times when 10+ female MCs were all on one track, and each of their rhymes were hot.
+I miss those times when 10+ female MCs were all on one track, and each of their rhymes was hot.
 The beat, Notorious B.I.G. appearing in the video, the black and white image, and the Set It Off-ish story-line captures everything I love about the Bad Boy style of music videos.

 13. Ledisi – Pieces of Me

 Her voice is so beautiful, definitely one of my favorite soul singers.
 This song literally describes my life, so much that I could cry.
-Her melanin is glowing, radiant…more people needs to listen to her, I can’t stress that enough.
+Her melanin is glowing, radiant…more people need to listen to her, I can’t stress that enough.